linb/CrossUI/README.md

 # CrossUI

 CrossUI is a free Cross-Browser Javascript framework with cutting-edge functionality for SPA(Single Page Application) web application.
-Learn more at http://www.linb.net.
+Learn more at https://www.linb.net.

-Compatible with older browsers, even IE6
+<strong>Compatible with older browsers, even IE6</strong>

 ## Features & Resources